wesleycamargo/azure-docs.pt-br/articles/migrate/contoso-migration-rehost-vm.md

 ## <a name="conclusion"></a>Conclusão

-Neste artigo, a Contoso hospedou novamente o aplicativo SmartHotel no Azure ao migrar as VMs do aplicativo para VMs do Azure usando o serviço de Site Recovery.
+Neste artigo, a Contoso hospedou novamente o aplicativo SmartHotel360 no Azure, migrando as VMs do aplicativo para VMs do Azure usando o serviço de recuperação do site.

 ## <a name="next-steps"></a>Próximas etapas

-No [próximo artigo](contoso-migration-rehost-vm-sql-ag.md) na série, mostraremos como a Contoso hospeda novamente a VM de front-end do aplicativo SmartHotel na VM do Azure e migra o banco de dados para um grupo de disponibilidade AlwaysOn do SQL no Azure.
+No [próximo artigo](contoso-migration-rehost-vm-sql-ag.md) da série, mostraremos como a Contoso reencontra a VM frontend do aplicativo SmartHotel360 em uma VM do Azure e migra o banco de dados para um grupo de disponibilidade AlwaysOn do SQL Server no Azure.